-As of 2018, hispanic workers make up 17.5% of the US labor force and that number is only expected to rise in coming years.
+As of 2018, Hispanic workers make up 17.5% of the US labor force and that number is only expected to rise in the coming years.
 As the US workforce becomes more and more diverse, it’s important that employers adapt.
-Embracing diverse employees, and their needs, can be greatly beneficial.
+Embracing diverse employees, and their needs can be greatly beneficial.
 Research has found that businesses that prioritize diversity more than other companies can see larger financial returns.

 Hispanics are the fastest-growing U.S.-born segment of the population.
 From 2014 to 2060, a 115% growth in the US Hispanic population was expected, meaning there is an increasingly greater need for employers to celebrate diversity.

 The Changing US Workforce

 As the Hispanic population grows in the US, it’s easy to see how the Hispanic presence in the workforce will grow.
 This shift will be even more palpable once the Baby Boomer generation phases into retirement.
 In 2016, one out of every four Americans under the age of 18 was Hispanic, with 66,000 Hispanics turning 18 every month.
 This means that the Hispanic youth will be quickly replacing less diverse workers from the Baby Boomer generation as they retire.

 With more than 83 million people born between 1982 and 2000, the millennial generation is much more diverse than past generations.
 Around one-quarter of all millennials are Hispanic and the number of Hispanic millennials, and the projected rapid growth for the overall Hispanic demographic, are expected to be catalysts for significant changes to the U.S. workforce.